Game Development Foundations

 - Manage projects using version control and collaboration tools

-Victorian students may be eligible for Government funding.
+Students in ACT may be eligible for Government funding.

-For more info, click on MELBOURNE below.
+For more info, click on CANBERRA below.

 During the course you will develop two games and a web page to display them; the first game introduces you to development in Unity3D.
 The final production allows you, in small teams or individually, to create the concept, manage the scope, integrate art assets and test a game.